top of page

 cantensb

-Nov 32 min read
+Nov 3, 20252 min read

 Shared Decision-Making

-There are many strategies, models, and schools of thought regarding decision making.
+There are many strategies, models, and schools of thought regarding decision-making.
 Yet perhaps the best place to begin is by identifying the wrong ways to make decisions.
 In my experience, there are at least three clear approaches a leader should avoid.
 A. Dogmatically or Authoritatively Possessing the authority to decide does not, in itself, justify making the decision.
 Nowhere is the adage “might does not make right” more relevant than in leadership.
 In logic, one of the

 cantensb

-Oct 282 min read
+Oct 28, 20252 min read

 Vulnerability

-Vulnerability can mean many things, but here it refers to the willingness to reveal one’s weaknesses or limitations voluntarily.
+Vulnerability can mean many things, but here it refers to the willingness to voluntarily reveal one’s weaknesses or limitations.
 This can feel risky because it exposes us to potential judgment or rejection.
 When we open ourselves up, hoping for empathy, we may instead face ridicule or dismissal, so it is no surprise that many people avoid being vulnerable.
 In professional settings, admitting a lack of knowledge or skill can seem especially dangerous, as it may appear to threa

 cantensb

-Oct 282 min read
+Oct 28, 20252 min read

 Excellent Communication and the Art of Active Listening